 Once you have received support by a supervisor in the School, and a back-up supervisor has been identified, you will need to make a formal application online for admission to the PhD program.
 You should also check out general application information, including info about ANU’s English language requirements and ANU scholarships.
 Documents required along with your application are:

-Research proposal: Crawford School applicants’ research proposal must be 7-8 pages in length (if less your application will not proceed any further).
+Research proposal.
+Crawford School applicants’ research proposal must be 7-8 pages in length (if less your application will not proceed any further).
 Applicants may also seek guidance from the potential supervisor about expectations on length and content.

 Writing your proposal for the National Security College (NSC)

 Writing your proposal for policy and governance (POGO)

 Writing your proposal for resources, environment, and development (RE&D)

 Supervisor confirmation from two supervisors.
 Email correspondence from your proposed supervisor and a back-up supervisor, confirming that they will supervise you for the duration of your program.
 See above: you will need to make contact with ANU to find a proposed supervisor yourself.
 School Administrators will not do this for you.

 Curriculum Vitae.
 Full CV including study, publication, and work history.
 Do not include your gender, age, or marital status, as those things are irrelevant.

 In line with global practices of top public policy schools, Crawford applications are assessed by the Crawford HDR Admissions Committee at meetings during the year.
 If applications are not received complete in time, the application will then be assessed at the next HDR Admissions committee meeting.
 Please see the Crawford PhD Programs page for application due dates.